No decision taken on changing Russian oil tax system: Minister

 Russia’s economy, hit by weak oil prices and sanctions over Ukraine, is expected to shrink by between 3.9 and 4.4 percent this year and the government is looking for additional sources of revenue for the state budget.

-Last week, the Finance Ministry proposed changing the mechanism for mineral extraction tax (MET) and oil export duty calculation to bring in about 600 billion rubles in additional revenues in 2016, a document obtained by Reuters showed.
+Last week, the Finance Ministry proposed changing the mechanism for mineral extraction tax (MET) calculation to bring in about 600 billion rubles in additional revenues in 2016, a document obtained by Reuters showed.

 “Proposals were made, decision was not taken,” Siluanov told reporters after discussing the idea with President Vladimir Putin on Tuesday.